Skip to main content

 University of Wisconsin–Madison

-Graduate Student Travel Award
+Student Travel Award

-To best accommodate all requests, the department will accept applications on a rolling basis.
+The deadline to submit for AGU and/or AMS annual meetings is October 1.
+For other conferences, the department will accept applications on a rolling basis.
 Travel awards are limited to a maximum of $1,000 and are not meant to substitute for funding from your advisor.
 Preference is given to those who have not previously received this award.

 Decisions will be made within approximately one week of receiving the application by a committee consisting of the chair and department administrator.
 Evidence of positive yearly progress in your graduate degree is expected to be considered eligible for funding.